-The issuing of penalty charge notices, both on street and in off street car parks, owned by the Council and enforced by the partnership with Hertsmere Borough Council's civil enforcement team.
+Penalty charge notices, for both on street and off street car parks owned by the council, are enforced by Hertsmere Borough Council's civil enforcement team.
 This service is operated in accordance with the Traffic Management Act 2004.

-If you wish to pay the penalty, issued from 9 April 2018, you can use the automatic payment line to pay by debit or credit card by telephoning 03300880997 (24 hours a day/7days a week).
-Have your vehicle details, Debit or Credit card details and penalty charge number available.
+If you wish to pay the penalty, you can use the automatic payment line to pay by debit or credit card by telephoning 03300880997 (24 hours a day/7days a week).
+Have your vehicle details, debit or credit card details and penalty charge number available.

 You can also make your payment online.

-If you have any other enquiries, you can contact the Parking Service by telephoning 0208 207 7422 (please note the dialling code is 0208).
+If you have any other enquiries, you can contact the Parking Service by telephoning 0208 207 7422.

 For any further assistance you can also email us at TRDC.Parkingservices@Hertsmere.gov.uk